djeada/Databases-Notes/notes/07_concurrency_control/05_serializable_vs_repeatable_read.md

 Choosing between Serializable and Repeatable Read depends on the specific needs of your application.

 - **Use Serializable** when it's critical that transactions are completely isolated to prevent all types of anomalies.
 This is suitable for financial systems where accurate and consistent data is paramount.
 - **Use Repeatable Read** when you need to prevent dirty reads and non-repeatable reads but can tolerate phantom reads.
 This level offers a balance between data consistency and system performance, making it appropriate for many general-purpose applications.

 ### Balancing Performance and Consistency

 Higher isolation levels like Serializable provide greater data integrity but can impact performance due to increased locking and decreased concurrency.
 Lower isolation levels improve performance but may expose the application to data anomalies.

-**Tips for Balancing:**

-- **Assess Application Requirements:** Determine the acceptable level of data anomalies based on the application's functionality and user expectations.
+- It is important to assess application requirements by determining the acceptable level of data **anomalies** based on the application's functionality and user expectations.

-- **Test Under Load:** Evaluate how different isolation levels affect performance in a simulated production environment.
+- Testing under load involves evaluating how different isolation levels affect **performance** in a simulated production environment.

-- **Consider Optimistic Concurrency Control:** In some cases, using techniques that detect conflicts at commit time can improve concurrency without sacrificing data integrity.
+- Considering optimistic concurrency control can improve concurrency without sacrificing data **integrity** by using techniques that detect conflicts at commit time.

 ### Understanding Phantom Reads